nissan/map-explorer-api/README.md

 Uses a PostGreSQL database running in docker container for data layer

 ## Installation
-Start the database using `docker-compose up -d` from the root to use the `docker-compose.yml` file
+Copy the .env.example file to .env to start using the default database parameters Start the database using `docker-compose up -d` from the root to use the `docker-compose.yml` file
 ```bash
 $ yarn